akhilkoradiya/BugBounty-Dorks/README.md

 # BugBounty-Dorks

-Help to find batter TARGET for bug bounty
+List of Dorks to search for companies that have a responsible disclosure program or bug bounty program.